 Vampire Girl centers around vampire girl named Levana, who dislikes being a vampire so much, that she wishes desperately to be human/mortal.
 She refuses to drink blood, but because of her vampish lifestyles, she suffers from withdrawals much like a recovering alcoholic, and may sometimes be given a Bloody Mary, or Sangria, as placebos to take the edge off her urges.
 She has also been known to actually step outside into daylight, but completely bundled in large beach hats, ski masks, sunglasses, scarves, and long overcoats to shield her from sunlight (which causes her to sweat profusely).

-The Order of the Stick introduces Malack, a Lizard Folk - or rather Snake People - vampire.
-He's been around for over 200 years, surpassing Xykon as "oldest character who isn't an actual god".
+The Order of the Stick introduces Malack, a Lizard Folk—or rather Snake People—vampire.
+He's been around for over 200 years, surpassing Xykon as "oldest character who isn't an actual god."
 He bites Durkon and uses a spell of his own making to accelerate the transformation, turning Durkon into his thrall.
-When Nale kills Malack shortly thereafter, Durkon is freed and rejoins the good guys - albeit not fully in control of himself.
+When Nale kills Malack shortly thereafter, Durkon is freed and rejoins the good guys—albeit not fully in control of himself.
+In fact, the vampires in the setting hold a dark secret, one rarely or never revealed to anyone that isn't one: the vampire character is in fact an entirely separate entity of the original, a servant of a dark god possessing the body and trapping the soul of the original inhabitant there for an eternity.
+Durkon himself is no exception, of course, but there is little he can do about it.

 Lily and Suzie, the two vampires encountered so far in Wapsi Square, don't fit the classical vampire stereotype as well as they fit that for ghouls: instead of sucking the blood of their victims, the vampire gals simply eat them, blood, flesh and all.
 They also work as FBI agents.